 You’ll transfer to Taginambur for a mix of tarmac and off road riding, leaving the cool mountain air behind for the heat of the coastal plains.
 After your efforts you’ll take a short transfer to Kota Belud for lunch, then a one-hour transfer to your luxurious accommodation on the outskirts of Kota Kinabalu.
 You’ll arrive in the late afternoon so you can enjoy the resort before you meet up for a farewell dinner.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight in Kota Kinabalu